BlueRoadMedia/vscode-ext-cspell/README.md

 # vscode-ext-cspell
-Custom dictionaries settings for Code Spell Checker extension for VSCode editor
+Custom dictionaries settings for *Code Spell Checker* extension for *VSCode* editor
 ## Instructions
-Inside a *.vscode* folder, which is in a project root folder, run:
+Inside a *.vscode* directory, which is in a project root directory, run on a command line the following:

 **git clone --depth 1 git@github<span></span>.com:BlueRoadMedia/vscode-ext-cspell.git . && rm -rf README.md && rm -rf .git**